 Customers don’t like to slog through complicated business interactions.
 If your purchase process is impossible, your customer service agents rude or nonexistent, or your product list foggy, you can bet you’re losing customers.

 To put an end to this, find ways to streamline your business process.
 Step into your customer’s shoes to understand what working with you looks like from their end.
 If it’s difficult or impossible, adjust your approach immediately.

 8. Make it Impossible to Reach a Real Person

 Companies like Discover have made a big splash by promising 100% human, 100% U.S.-based customer service agents.
 They’ve also made their customer service number easy to find, unlike many other companies, and ensured that customers will get a human on the line within just a few seconds.

 By refusing to trap customers in an automated phone cycle, you show that you care about their time and concerns.
-What’s more, since the average customer spends trapped in an automated phone system while trying to reach their favorite companies, you’ll set yourself apart from the competition and win client hearts in the process.
+What’s more, since the average customer spends almost 10 minutes trapped in an automated phone system while trying to reach their favorite companies, you’ll set yourself apart from the competition and win client hearts in the process.